Condition

 • Joints that ache even when at rest

-• Joint swelling, redness, and warmth, consequences of inflammation
+• Joint swelling, redness, and warmth, resulting from inflammation

 • Stiffness, especially after periods of rest (in the mornings or after sitting for a long time)